Mikejo5000/vsts-docs-pr/docs/organizations/billing/reduce-cancel-paid-vsts-users.md

 [!INCLUDE [version-vsts-only](../../_shared/version-vsts-only.md)]

-As your team grows and contracts, you can increase or decrease the number of paid VSTS users in your organization.
+As your team grows and contracts, you can increase or decrease the number of paid Visual Studio Team Services (VSTS) users in your organization.

 > [!NOTE]
 > To reduce or cancel users who have paid Basic access for the next month, you must make your changes before the last day of the month.